geographika/mappyfile/docs/pretty_printing.rst

 Formatting of Mapfiles can be applied using the high-level mappyfile API - see :ref:`mapfile-reader-writer-api`, or using the command-line :ref:`client-format`.

-Please try the online interactive demo at http://mappyfile.geographika.net/ to experiment with the various formatting options in mappyfile.
+Please try the online interactive demo at https://app.mapserverstudio.net/ to experiment with the various formatting options in mappyfile.
+Documentation for MapServer Studio formatting can be found `here <https://mapserverstudio.net/help/formatting.html>`_.

 Options
 -------